180-degree rule: Style

 In The Shining, Stanley Kubrick shoots wide shots from both directions, a 180-degree flip, crossing the line.

 In professional productions, the applied 180-degree rule is an essential element for a style of film editing called continuity editing.
 The rule is not always obeyed.
 Sometimes a filmmaker purposely breaks the line of action to create disorientation.
-Carl Theodor Dreyer did this in The Passion of Joan of Arc; Stanley Kubrick also did this, for example, in the bathroom scene in The Shining.
+Carl Theodor Dreyer did this in The Passion of Joan of Arc; Stanley Kubrick also did this in the bathroom scene in The Shining.
 Directors Jacques Demy, Tinto Brass, Yasujirō Ozu, Wong Kar-wai, and Jacques Tati have also ignored this rule sometimes, as has Lars von Trier in Antichrist.
 In the seminal French New Wave film À bout de souffle (Breathless), Jean-Luc Godard breaks the rule in the first five minutes in a car scene which jumps between the front and back seats, improvising an "aesthetic rebellion" for which the New Wave would become known.

 When the rule is broken accidentally, or for a technical reason (such as the inability to place a camera physically in the correct position), there are techniques which may be employed to attempt to hide it.
 For example, the editor may pre-lap a word or two of dialog prior to the cut, so that the viewer will concentrate on what is being said as a distraction from the breaking of cinematic convention.

 Some styles used with the 180-degree rule can elicit an emotion or create a visual rhythm.
 By moving the camera closer to the axis for a close-up shot, it can amp up the intensity of a scene when paired with a long shot.
 When the camera is moved further away from the axis for a long shot after a close-up shot, it may provide a break in the action of the scene.

 In the Japanese anime feature Paprika, two of the main characters discuss, and demonstrate, the disorientating effect of crossing the line.